 In summary and substance, the Torah restricts the absolute authority of the owner and offers rights to the slaves.
 The owner did not have total control over them.

-The Torah accommodates and fits in with its culture–which a fair reader should expect from an ancient text–but it also rises above its culture and implements all sorts of laws which honors the dignity and humanity of the slaves.
+The Torah accommodates and fits in with its culture–which a fair reader should expect from an ancient text.
+But it also rises above its culture and implements all sorts of laws which honors the dignity and humanity of the slaves.

 And so it is not true that American slave laws and practices were based completely on the Torah.
 In fact, in my multipart series, I have learned that it is hard to find an American colonial law or practice which is better or even equal to the Torah.
-The opposite is true: The ancient slave laws were often better than American slave laws and practices, relatively speaking.
+The opposite is true: The ancient slave laws in the Torah were often better than American slave laws and practices, relatively speaking.

 ARTICLES IN THE SERIES